trothr/ductwork/Protocol.md

-# Ductwork Protocol
+# POSIX Pipelines Protocol

 This page describes the traffic flow over POSIX pipes.

-## Ductwork Consumer/Producer Handshake
+## POSIX Pipelines (XFL) Consumer/Producer Handshake

-This implementation uses a pair of POSIX pipes to effect the managed flow of data from one stage to the next.
+The implementation uses a pair of ordinary Unix pipes, created with the `pipe()` system call, to effect the managed flow of data from one stage to the next.
+It combines a pair of unstructured pipes to form a structured pipeline.

 When the producer (upstream) stage performs a write, it blocks until the consumer (downstream) is able to ingest the record.

-## Ductwork Connector
+## XFL Connector

 The connection between stages is represented in source code by a C struct.

                         producer            consumer
-                            ctrl <--------- ctrl
+                     (read) ctrl <--------- ctrl (write)
-                            data ---------> data
+                    (write) data ---------> data (read)
                      mode=OUTPUT            mode=INPUT

-## Ductwork Protocol
+## XFL Protocol

-When the producer stage attempts to write a record, it blocks on a POSIX read awaiting instructions via the `ctrl` channel from the consumer stage.
+When the producer stage wants to write a record, it blocks on a POSIX read awaiting instructions via the `ctrl` channel from the consumer stage.
 The consumer sends one of the following signals.